ilikescience/ilikescience.github.io/_posts/2019-02-10-pulse-check.markdown

 ## Conclusion

 I've run this workshop dozens of times in various iterations with different teams on different projects.
 It turns a difficult conversation about group dynamics into a simple exercise with a low barrier to entry.
-Since the workshop itself takes only about 30 minutes, it can easily be run on a regular, reoccuring basis.s
+Since the workshop itself takes only about 30 minutes, it can easily be run on a regular, reoccuring basis.

 These quick exercises are invaluable.
 They add up quickly, compounding and supporting overall culture.
 You can use them to bring together diverse, cross-functional, and broadly-defined teams.